stephanecharette/DarkHelp/readme.md

 ## Building Darknet (Linux)

-You must build Darknet first.
+You must build and install Darknet first.
 See the [Darknet repo](https://github.com/hank-ai/darknet#linux-cmake-method) for details.

 ## Building DarkHelp (Linux)